rayw000/use-proxy/README.md

 This package provides these following variables you could customize:

 1. `use-proxy-http-proxy`
    HTTP proxy you could use.
-If not set, the value of $HTTP\_PROXY in your environment will be used.
+If not set, the value of `$HTTP_PROXY` in your environment will be used.

-2. `use-proxy-https-proxy'
+2. `use-proxy-https-proxy`
    HTTPS proxy you could use.
-If not set, the value of $HTTPS\_PROXY in your environment will be used.
+If not set, the value of `$HTTPS_PROXY` in your environment will be used.

 3. `use-proxy-no-proxy`
    A regular expression matches hosts you don't want to connect through proxy.
-If not set, the value of $NO\_PROXY in your environment will be used.
+If not set, the value of `$NO_PROXY` in your environment will be used.

 ### Macros and functions